 Visual aids are an important element of a good oral presentation.
 Using visuals can add interest to your presentation and help you communicate your ideas.

-You can use PowerPoint software to produce overheads or to make a computer-based presentation.
+You can use PowerPoint or any other presentation software to produce visuals.
 If you use it well, PowerPoint allows you to present colourful, interesting visuals and manage and combine a range of multimedia information.

-Before you even think about making visuals for your presentation, you must know what you are going to say (see The Learning Centre's Oral Presentations in Tutorials & Seminars brochure for more information).
+Before you even think about making visuals for your presentation, you must know what you are going to say (see Academic Skills' guide to Oral Presentations for more information).

 After you’ve written your talk, then start planning your slideshow.